 - Demonstrate financial need by filing a Free Application for Federal Student Aid (FAFSA) by April 15 for the upcoming academic year.

-- Be willing to complete an eight- to ten-hour work commitment each week during your entire enrollment at Indiana University.
+- Be willing to complete an 10 to 12 hours of a work commitment each week during your entire enrollment at Indiana University.

 Local Scholarship Opportunities